 International Tax and Transactions

-Our comprehensive understanding of the rapidly changing laws and policies that affect people with substantial foreign assets allows us to effectively guide taxpayers through the Internal Revenue Service’s Offshore Voluntary Disclosure Program.
+Our comprehensive understanding of the rapidly changing laws and policies that affect people with substantial foreign assets allows us to effectively guide taxpayers through the Internal Revenue Service’s Offshore Voluntary Disclosure Program and the streamlined filing compliance procedures.
 The purpose of the Offshore Voluntary Disclosure Program (OVDP) offered by the IRS is to allow taxpayers that have used undisclosed foreign accounts and undisclosed foreign entities to avoid or evade tax to come into compliance with United States tax laws.
 Acceptance into the OVDP enables noncompliant taxpayers to resolve their tax liabilities, minimize substantial civil penalties, and generally eliminate the risk of criminal prosecution.
 While participation in the OVDP is not recommended in every situation, it can be a useful tool for minimizing the risk inherent in disclosing previously undisclosed foreign financial account information.
 Our firm can help taxpayers understand the potential benefits of participation in the OVDP and can explain any alternative options that may exist.